Estimated Reading Time: 15 mins

 When it comes to life with premenstrual dysphoric disorder, I’ve made serious strides for the better — overall.

-The mentally traumatic experience I endure in the final few days, use to be my lived experience throughout my entire two weeks with the condition each month.
+The difficulties in the final few days, used to be my lived experience throughout my entire two weeks with the condition — each month.

-Despite the improvement and the joy that brings, I wanted to focus on the final days leading up to my bleed should other women experience the same.
+Despite the overall improvement made and the joy that brings, I’ve chosen to focus on these final days in case other women experience the same.

-The month in which I’m writing this post, was agony.
+The month in which I originally wrote this post (September 2024), was particularly challenging.

-And so whilst my period had begun, followed by the immediate mental and emotional relief, I thought to put the rawness of this episode into words and share my experience.
+And so whilst my period had begun, followed by the immediate mental relief, I decided to put the rawness of this episode into words and share my experience.

 Image by Alexeyzhilkin on freepik